claudemartin/eLibrary/README.md

 install bower (npm install -g bower)

+import project as a eclipse project via git plugin

-cd into project directory
+cd into WebContent directory

 to install dependencies, run: bower install
 (as done in webfr)

-import is as a eclipe project
 then run it on a webserver